 The incredible number and variety of shipwrecks along the coast of North Carolina lures many scuba divers from around the world.
-It’s estimated that there are thousands of wrecks, dating as far back as the Spanish fleets of the 1500s.
-The area truly earned the nickname “Graveyard of the Atlantic” and even boasts a museum of the same name in Hatteras.
+It’s estimated there are thousands of wrecks, dating as far back as the Spanish fleets of the 1500s.
+The area truly earned the nickname “Graveyard of the Atlantic,” and it even boasts a museum of the same name in Hatteras.

 North Carolina diving isn’t limited to shipwrecks, however.
 Around the Wilmington area, divers can find massive fossil shark teeth, as well as huge grouper.
 Abundant lobsters are also much larger off North Carolina than those typically found in the Caribbean.

-Discovery Diving’s regular in-season weekend scuba diving charters are as popular as ever with veteran and new divers, as do half-day one-dive trips, weekday diving packages and specialty trips along the Crystal Coast.
-Depending on the conditions, possible dive sites (with shipwrecks, ledges and more) include: the U-352 U-boat; the Caribe Sea, “The Tugs” (two intentionally sunk wrecks that are part of ongoing artificial wreck additions for the area), the Spar, the Aeolus, the Papoose and the Naeco.
-As a full-service shop it’s also active with a shark identification program with the nearby North Carolina Aquarium, as well as coral reef restoration.
+Discovery Diving’s regular in-season weekend scuba diving charters are as popular as ever with veteran and new divers, as are half-day one-dive trips, weekday diving packages and specialty trips along the Crystal Coast.
+Depending on the conditions, possible dive sites (with shipwrecks, ledges and more) include the U-352 U-boat, the Caribsea, the Spar, the Aeolus, the Papoose and the Naeco.
+As a full-service shop, it’s also active with a shark identification program with the nearby North Carolina Aquarium, as well as coral reef restoration.

 Another long-time and equally beloved Crystal Coast dive operator, Olympus Dive Center also runs a wide range of charter trips out to the area’s numerous wrecks.
 Olympus is a full-service center, providing a wide range of dive boats, charters, instruction, gear rental and sales, air fills and more – including great advice on diving the Graveyard of the Atlantic, thanks to thousands of dives by their experienced crew.